campg2j003/JAWS-Script-for-Audacity/readme.md

 - Track gain and pan controls now are passed to the application when the PC cursor is active and focus is in the main window.
 Otherwise they execute their default mouse movement functions.
 - In many VST plug-ins, keystrokes move focus to the Presets control and activate save/Load Presets.
 - In many plug-in dialogs control names and values are spoken.
-- There is a Vietnamese translation of the README file (for V2.0 9/15/2013).
+- Multilanguage support: English and Spanish are supported.
+There is also a Vietnamese translation of the README file (for V2.0 9/15/2013).
 Thanks to Nguyen Hoang Giang for providing this.
 It is in the file audacity_readme_vi.txt in the installation folder in your program files folder.
 - You can go to a track by number.
 You can also move a track to a specific position by number.
 You can also set a "mark" on a track and later return there, or move a track there.
 - Feedback is provided when moving a track via the keyboard.
 (See below.)
 - The installer now supports multiple languages.